kkkddder/BuildingNYC/README.md

 https://www.fema.gov/building-code-resources

 The next goal was to develop a sketch for the website and the main data visualization.
 We decided we would focus our analysis on one of the three devastated waterfront areas in SI, Oakland Beach, to keep the number of lots manageable for the data analysis and visualization.
-This area saw the most dramatic changes since the hurricane due to the state buyout and wetlands transformation program.
+This area saw the most dramatic changes since the hurricane due to the state buyout program that aimed to demolish the homes in this vulnerable area and transform the land into wetlands.

 All together, our study site at this point included 1284 lots in 2009 (before Sandy) and 1276 in 2017 (the most recent year of data available): we extracted this data from PLUTO.